 Engage with your followers regularly and shake up your content.
 Try posting questions, joining in trending conversations, or asking users to post their own content—user-generated content, or UGC—using a branded hashtag.

 UGC can be a highly effective way to increase your SOV because it means people outside of your company are talking about your brand.
 Their followers and connections will see their UGC about your brand, and they may even engage in the conversation.

 CMOs and other C-level executives can raise their brand’s reputation and status by sharing their own insights through columns in industry magazines, websites, or on their brand’s own blog.

-By publishing valuable content regularly, you’ll become a thought leader in your industry, increasing your brand awareness and Share of Voice naturally.
+By publishing valuable content regularly, you’ll become a thought leader in your industry, increasing your brand awareness and SOV naturally.

 Publishing content on your own will also help greatly with your brand’s PR efforts, as you’ll come to be seen as a reputable source when journalists or bloggers need commentary from an industry expert.

-If you’re interested in increasing your brand’s Share of Voice, digital PR may be exactly what you need.
+If you’re interested in increasing your brand’s Share of Voice and Share of Voice marketing, digital PR may be exactly what you need.
 Get in touch—we’d love to talk!